alifwahid/alifwahid.github.io/_posts/2018-08-29-the-waterproof-parcel.md

 The threats of reality are somehow vanquished by stencilling angel wings on a box, if *Cast Away* is to be taken literally.
 Even figuratively speaking, ignoring reality is both marvellous and flawed.
-The crossroads of these forces fascinates me endlessly, much as Chuck is rhetorically left standing on one at the end of *Cast Away*.
+The crossroads of these forces fascinates me endlessly, much as Chuck is rhetorically left standing at one in the end.
 How is ignorance bliss?
 Is its absence doomed to drown us in a sea of details?
 Can it be harnessed as a deliberative, reflective thinking tool?

 ## The discovery of ignorance